What is Boofing? Is It Safer Than Other Drug Use Methods?

 Infection

 As the mucous membrane of the anus becomes damaged, it may increase the chances of contracting a sexually transmitted infection (STI).
-The risk gets higher after boofing repeatedly.
-This is especially dangerous for people engaging in anal sex.
+The risk gets higher after boofing repeatedly, especially for those engaging in anal sex.

 Boofing increases the risk of contracting infections like: